marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: Getting started with Algorithm

 **Thoughts**: I'm using other resources to learn about Algorithm such as [Khanacademy's Algorithms course](https://www.khanacademy.org/computing/computer-science/algorithms/) by two Dartmouth college professors Tom Cormen and Devin Balkcom, to go along with FreeCodeCamp's basic algorithmic challages for a better understanding.

+### Day 12: Jan 15, 2017 Sunday

+**Today's Progress**: Continuing with Algorithm

+**Thoughts**: I'm doing both FreeCodeCamp & Khanacademy algorithm challanges, and I manage to do a few of them after a busy day.